 The gates are manned 24 hours a day, although it is obviously only worthwhile to do the 17 Mile Drive between sunrise and sunset.

 Yes, unfortunately there is a fee to drive this privately-owned stretch of road (whether you are doing the 17 Mile Drive or not).
-Cars are $9.75 as of our last visit in 2013.
-Those on bicycles are free and motorcycles are not allowed.
-Residents and guests are allowed to drive in for free with confirmation.
+Cars were $9.75 as of our last visit in 2013 but have now raised to $10.00 in 2015 as reported by one of our readers.
+Those on bicycles can enter for free and motorcycles are not allowed.
+Residents and their guests are allowed to drive in for free with confirmation.

 Those who eat at one of the restaurants in Pebble Beach will be able to get their gate fee reimbursed with a purchase of $30 or more at one of the restaurants along the drive.
 Just make sure you give your gate receipt to the server and they can deduct it from your bill.